-The old Assembly having been dissolved by Governor Tryon, a new one met in accordance with his summons at New Bern on the 23d of October, 1770.1 In this body, as one of the representatives from Orange county, appeared Hermon Husband, a chief of the Regulators.
-During the progress of the session, on the 20th of December,2 Mr. Husband was brought before the House (sitting as a Committee of the Whole, With Colonel John Campbell of Bertie as chairman), charged with sundry misdemeanors, and expelled in accordance with the following resolutions:
+one of the representatives from Orange county, appeared Hermon Husband, a chief of the Regulators.
+During the progress of the session, on the 20th of December, Mr. Husband was brought before the House (sitting as a Committee of the Whole, with Colonel John Campbell of Bertie as chairman), charged with sundry misdemeanors, and expelled in accordance with the following resolutions:

-Resolved, That it appears to this committee that Herman Husband, a member of the committee, is one of the people who denominate themselves Regulators, and that he hath been a principal mover and promoter of the late riots and seditious in the county of Orange, and other parts of the province.
+Resolved, That it appears to this committee that Herman Husband, a member of the committee, is one of the people who denominate themselves Regulators, and that he hath been a principal mover and promoter of the late riots and seditions in the county of Orange, and other parts of the province.